 - Choose a player at random, and then that player decides who will go first.

-- Each player chooses the weapons and equipment they will use for this game (chosen from their 11 weapons and equipment).
+- Each player chooses the equipment, weapons, and 40-card minimum deck they will use for this game (chosen from their 52 card-pool).

-- Each player shuffles and presents their 40-card deck to the opponent, who may shuffle and/or cut.
+- Each player shuffles and presents their deck to the opponent, who may shuffle and/or cut.

 - Each player reveals the weapon(s) and equipment they have chosen for this game, draws cards up to their hero's intellect, and the first player begins the first turn of the game.